Stochastic estimates for the thin-film equation with thermal noise: Proof of Proof of the stochastic estimates

 \subsection{Strategy of the proof}

 In this section, we give an overview of the proof of \cref{thm:main} and discuss the main steps involved, which are integration, reconstruction, algebraic-, and three-point arguments.
 We refer the reader to \cref{sec:inductive_proof} for the precise logical order in which we go through these steps in the inductive proof.
+We remind the reader that our approach follows closely the approach in~\cite{LOTT21}.
+Some of the intermediate arguments carry over mutatis mutandis to our setting in which case we omit the proofs and cite the original arguments from~\cite{LOTT21}.